By: Marilyn L. Davis

 Deciding to Get Off the Fence

-Not to label myself as your mentor, but to pass on the questions he asked me so that if you’re sitting on the fence, you can get off the fence, too.
+Not to label myself as your mentor, but to pass on the questions he asked me so that if you’re sitting on the fence, you might find the courage to get off it.

 - What and when do you choose not to change?